isomerpages/moe-chungchenghighm/resources/announcements/_posts/2023-10-13-post-Open House 18 November 2023 (9am to 1:30pm).md

 3. Guided School Tours
 4. Curriculum and CCA Displays with Interactive Activities
 5. CCA Performances Showcase @ Concourse and School Hall
-6. Tea Drinking at our Chung Cheng Tea Room beside our Scenic Chung Cheng Lake
+6. Tea Appreciation at our Chung Cheng Tea Room beside our Scenic Chung Cheng Lake
 7. Special Prize Redemption from collecting stickers visiting the various stations!

-Further details and our Open House microsite will be updated soon.
+Further details can be found on our Open House Microsite via this link: [https://go.gov.sg/cchmopenhouse2023](https://go.gov.sg/cchmopenhouse2023)https://go.gov.sg/cchmopenhouse2023.
 We look forward to seeing you on 18th November 2023! 😊